baberuth22/php-diff/README.md

 PHP Diff Class
 --------------

-This library has not been updated in a while, so I am making any necessary changes in this fork.
+The original chrisboulton/php-diff library has not been updated in a while, so I am making any necessary changes in this fork.

 ~ baberuth22 - Bryan Saltzman